goabstract/Awesome-Design-Tools/README.md

 The analytic tools can help you to analyze data and extract relevant information that you can use to increase results or performance.
 Check out this list of the best tools for data analysis:

 * [Amplitude](https://amplitude.com/) — understand your users, rapidly release better product experiences, and grow your business.
+* [Chalkmark](https://www.optimalworkshop.com/chalkmark) — increase your customer conversion and task oriented success rates by getting quick feedback on designs before you implemen.
 * [Fathom](https://usefathom.com/) — provides simple, useful websites stats without tracking or storing personal data of your users.
 * [FullStory](https://www.fullstory.com/) — an app that captures all your customer experience data in one powerful, easy-to-use platform.
 * [Google Analytics](https://analytics.google.com/analytics/web/) — measure your advertising ROI as well as track your Flash, video, and social networking sites and applications. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)